elindalenback/stock-rockets/README.md

 Many thanks to my mentor A Sandeep for his support and valuable insights and advice.
 Thanks to The Code Institute tutoring for all your patience and help.

 Also, many thanks to my fellow student Anton Eriksson.
+For all the problem solving and for letting me use your Heroku account to deploy my site.